hleveillegauvin/CodingClub/README.md

     cat myfile.txt

-the `|`symbol is used to pipe the output of one command into another command.
+The `|`symbol is used to pipe the output of one command into another command.
 For example, we can list all the files and directories in our current directory using `ls` and then count the number of files using the `wc -l`(word count) command:

     ls | wc -l